 As the name speaks for itself, a dry snorkel does not allow water to enter inside it.
 Even if you submerge it or get washed out by a wave, you do not have to worry about getting flooded.

 Dry snorkels contain a floatation device that can move in order to shut the air supply.
 It means the moment there is a change in movement around the surroundings or the breathing tube gets hit by water, this flotation device will move upwards and block the path of air.

-As a result, no amount of water will enter the breathing tube.
+As a result, no or minimal amount of water will enter the breathing tube.

-This feature of the dry snorkel eliminates the need to keep the breathing tubes clear.
+This feature of dry snorkels eliminates the need to keep the breathing tubes clear.